 Fun Communication Questions

-This is NOT a Test
+This is Connection Time, NOT a Test

-So, below you will find several web site links to a number list of questions.
+So, below you will find several web site links to a number of list of questions.
 You may even want to make a copy of them so you can have them for the next several times you spend this kind of time together:

 — ALSO, for Fun Communication Questions —